 These are the dates most firms will want in project plans, control updates, and internal sign-off.

-PS25/13 should be used as your primary reference point for scope and timing.
+PS25/13 and the PS25/13 PDF should be used as your primary reference points for scope and timing.

 Disclosures in Scope